JunseokLee42/JunseokLee42/README.md

 ### Research Interests

+I'm interested in multimodal topics towards AGI,(multimodality refers to language, vision, and audio(the last one is mere interest)).

-Nowadays, I'm interested in multimodal topics, especially in 1) Multimodal Chain-of-Thought, 2) Video Question Answering, 3) Visual Programming.
+Nowadays, I'm developing interests especially 1) Multimodal Chain-of-Thought, 2) Video Question Answering, 3) Visual Programming.

 Ultimately, I wish the marginalized continues to learn what they want via multimodal LLM without any difficulties.